Md-Jamiul-Haque/Troubleshooting/ssh-connection-reset-by-peer.md

-# Fixing SSH issues on cloned Ubuntu VMs
+# Fixing SSH issues on  Ubuntu

 If you can't SSH into an Ubuntu machine and it shows a "Connection reset by peer" error - it’s likely because the SSH server configuration was wiped out or corrupted.